 What is the paper size for an envelope?

-Paper size is mainly dependent on what you’ll use the printed envelope for.
+Paper size mainly depends on what you’ll use the printed envelope for.
 If you’re printing the envelope to enclose and mail a letter, an A5 paper is best.

 If you’re printing the envelope to enclose and mail a letter, an A-size sheet of paper is good.